cornwarecjp/amiko-pay/doc/manual.md

 should at least take the following precautions:

-* Use Amiko Pay only in combination with a Bitcoin wallet containing a very small number of bitcoins.
+* Use Amiko Pay only in combination with a Bitcoin wallet containing a very small amount of bitcoins.
 You should be prepared to lose all bitcoins in your wallet as a result of bugs and missing features in the Amiko Pay software.
   This is also true for the bitcoins in your wallet which are not explicitly used through the Amiko Pay user interface!